Affordable Housing Development

 How to become a Community Housing Development Organization (CHDO)

 A CHDO is a private nonprofit organization certified by the HOME program to perform housing-related activities involving ownership, sponsorship and development.
-The City is required to dedicate at least ten percent of new HOME allocations to CHDOs.
+The City is required to dedicate at least fifteen percent of new HOME allocations to CHDOs.
 Therefore, applications submitted by CHDOs are offered priority status.
 Each CHDO must annually demonstrate staff capacity and development experience in order to maintain CHDO status.
-Organizations interested in becoming a CHDO or maintaining annual CHDO certification must complete an application and submit accompanying documents to:
+Organizations interested in becoming a CHDO or maintaining annual CHDO certification must complete an application and submit accompanying documents.

 Prior to completing an application, please review the CHDO Survivor Kit in order to assess the organization's readiness to become or remain a CHDO.
 Applications submitted by a CHDO will receive first priority.